apache/datafusion-ray/docs/README.md

 - The input partitions can be collapsed down to a single partition and then sorted
 - Partitions can be sorted in parallel and then merged using a sort-preserving merge

-DataFusion and RaySQL currently the first approach, but there is a DataFusion PR open for implementing the second.
+DataFusion and DataFusion Ray currently choose the first approach, but there is a DataFusion PR open for implementing the second.

 ### Limit